CodingAvenue/codestop-course-php-oop/content/Objects/Objects.q.md

 /// type=SS, answer=[3]

-On lines 12, 13, and 14, replace the `$personObject` object with `$john`.
+On lines 12, 13, and 14, replace the `$personObject` object with `$person`.
 Execute the program.
 What is its output?

  - It prints `name`.